CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

 6. The Word application will launch and look similar to the screenshot below.
 Click on **Sign in**.

    ![ws name.](media/ch9.png)

+   >**Note :**  If you see a Blank Screen while launching the application, restart the AVD Session Hosts.
+To do so; follow the below steps:
+     - Navigate back to the Azure Portal and search for **Virtual Machines** from serach bar.
+     - Select the two AVD VMs and then click on the RESTART button from the top ribbon menu.
+     - After a minute or two; once the AVD Session host VMs are restarted; try the step again.

 7. Enter username **<inject key="AzureAdUserEmail" />** on *Activate Office* window and click on **Next**.